Addressable quantum gates: Characterization of nameblind operators

 \subsection{Adjacent transpositions}

 Let $n$ be an integer and let us consider $k\in\{1,\dots,n-1\}$.
 We call the renaming $R_k$ which swaps $k$ and $k+1$ and acts as the identity otherwise an \emph{adjacent transposition} on words of $n$ addresses at $k$.
 Adjacent transpositions generate the group of renamings, such that any renaming can be written as a product of such adjacent transpositions.
-Commuting with all adjacent transpositions is therefore equivalent to commuting with all renamings.
+Commuting with all adjacent transpositions is therefore equivalent to commuting with all renamings. \begin{lemma} In the basis \eqref{eq:basis} the matrix of an adjacent transposition $R_{k}$ has the form